 The Portugal D3 Visa is a priority settlement visa designed to attract highly qualified professionals to Portugal.
 It provides residency and work permits after one year of participating in high-skill activities in the country.

 Also known as the Portugal Highly Qualified Activity visa, you can renew your permit for up to five years.
-After five years of temporary residency, you can apply for a Portuguese residence permit.
+After five years of temporary residency, you can apply for Portuguese permanent residency.

 It provides a two-year residence permit and additionally allows holders and their families to enter Portugal and apply for the EU Blue Card after 18 months, which permits residency and work in 25 EU countries (excluding Ireland and Denmark).